Public Art and the City 2014:Art as Social Practice, Art on Campus, and the Future of Public art in Louisville

 Public Art and the City: Art In/On The Landscape Symposium 2013

 The Symposium's Keynote Presentation was delivered by Mary Miss, founder of the City as Living Laboratory, which provides a framework for making issues of social and environmental sustainability tangible through collaboration and the arts.
 Trained as a sculptor, her work creates situations emphasizing a sites history, its ecology, or aspects of the environment that have gone unnoticed.

 Symposium panelists discussed recent public art projects in St. Louis, Nashville, and Long Beach, Calif.
 The featured artists have created or managed works in outdoor settings such as vacant city lots, flooded waterfronts and alongside urban waterways.

-Dan Jones, chairman and CEO of 21st Century Parks, will give the luncheon talk about the Parklands of Floyds Fork urban parks system project.
-The afternoon roundtable session about perspectives on public art will feature U of L professors discussing sacred sites in a global perspective, environmental history, urban planning and mapping as a tool to understand landscape.
+Dan Jones, chairman and CEO of 21st Century Parks, gave the luncheon talk about the Parklands of Floyds Fork urban parks system project.
+The afternoon roundtable session about perspectives on public art featured U of L professors discussing sacred sites in a global perspective, environmental history, urban planning and mapping as a tool to understand landscape.

 Public Art and the City 2012 is the second of a continuing dialogue that seeks to engage the region's artists, students, curators, administrators, and other professionals in thinking about and discussing public art in theory and praxis.

 The conference included an evening of portfolio reviews and presentations by young scholars, in addition to a full day of presentations and opportunities to define, challenge, and conceive of public art as well as closely examine case studies and best practices.

 The Symposium’s Keynote Presentation was delivered on Friday afternoon by Renee Piechocki, Director of the Office of Public Art, Pittsburgh, PA.